abdrahmansoltan/Learning-Notes/Vue/4-Composition-API.md

   age: 20
 });

-// notice that we dont use them as "user.age.value" const title = computed(() => `${user.name} with age of ${user.age}`);
+// notice that we don't use them as "user.age.value" const title = computed(() => `${user.name} with age of ${user.age}`);

 // this won't work!